 The primary function of breasts is to produce milk following the birth of a baby (lactation).
 Each breast is made up of 15-20 lobes.
-These contain the milk producing glands and ducts along which the milk travels to the nipple.
-Fat and fibrous tissue surrounds these structures and gives the breasts their individual size and shape.
-Breasts come in different shapes and sizes and it is normal for one breast to be slightly larger than the other.
-The size of the breasts does not determine how much milk they will produce.
+These contain the milk-producing glands and ducts along which the milk travels to the nipple.
+Fat and fibrous tissue surround these structures and give the breasts their individual size and shape.
 The breasts also contain blood vessels, lymph glands and nerves.
-Breast tissue is sensitive to touch and can provide sexual pleasure for you and your partner.
+It is normal for one breast to be slightly larger than the other.
+The size of the breast does not determine how much milk it will produce.

 Normal breast changes during life

-From adolescence to menopause, breast tissue is subject to the hormone changes associated with the menstrual cycle, pregnancy and lactation.
-Breast tissue can become more tender and lumpy just prior to a menstrual period and less tender and lumpy after a period.
+From adolescence to menopause, breast tissue is affected by the hormonal changes associated with the menstrual cycle, pregnancy and lactation.
+Breast tissue can become more tender and lumpy just prior to a menstrual period, and less tender and lumpy after a period.

 It is normal and quite common for breasts to be lumpy or have benign (non-cancerous) nodules.

-In the perimenopausal years, when women transition from regular periods to their final period (menopause), women often experience increased breast discomfort because of a change in hormone levels, which affects breast tissue.
+During the perimenopausal years, when women transition from regular periods to their final period (menopause), women often experience increased breast discomfort because of a change in hormone levels that affects breast tissue.

 After menopause, the glandular tissue of the breast is largely replaced by fatty tissue.